opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## The origins of Open Source Community Africa

-**Amanda Casari:** So, you've said several times that you felt like your experience initially was centered in the US — was centered on US needs.
+**amanda casari:** So, you've said several times that you felt like your experience initially was centered in the US — was centered on US needs.
 And I know that you've done a lot of work to change that.
 Can you tell us a little bit about how did that early experience influence your life now, and your work?

 **Samson Goddy:** I was technically forced to optimize for the US because that was where I was getting my support system from anyways.
 That’s why I was doing that, and why it was great for me at some point to get to understand, you know, being in Nigeria, me understanding a different culture, which was also in terms of better diversity.